 A3.3 NFR 3D: agricultural soils

-The use of synthetic fertilisers, manure applied to soils, and urine and dung deposited by grazing animals are the biggest sources of NH3 and NOx emissions.
+The use of synthetic fertilisers, manure applied to soils, and urine and dung deposited by grazing animals are signficant sources of NH3 and NOx emissions.
 For estimating these emissions, the amount of N that is added to soils is multiplied by emission factors.

 A3.3.1 Activity data projections